AxOS-project/docs/src/content/docs/get-started/post.md

 You can manage your packages by using the `pacman` command.
 You can find the usage of the command in the [Arch Linux documentation](https://wiki.archlinux.org/title/Pacman).

 This option is also a safe way, but it will not search in the AUR, so you will possibly not find all the packages you want.

+### Discover (Plasma only)

+Discover is the graphical app to install apps and packages.
+You can access it by clicking on the **Discover** icon in the app menu.